Kaltsoon/react-native-material/material/2-react-native-basics.md

 };
 ```

 Now that we have a basic understanding of the core components, let's start to give our project some structure.
-Create a _src_ directory into the root directory of your project and into the _src_ directory create a _components_ directory.
-Into the _components_ directory create a file _Main.jsx_ with the following content:
+Create a _src_ directory in the root directory of your project and in the _src_ directory create a _components_ directory.
+In the _components_ directory create a file _Main.jsx_ with the following content:

 ```javascript
 import React from 'react';